q62ur/CS1103-Project/README.md

 ## Repository Structure
 - `proposal/` → project proposal
 - `code/` → SQL scripts and Java JDBC code
-- `report/` → ER diagram and final report
+- `report/` → ER diagram,presentation; and final report and final presentation

 ## How to Run